svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 + A user retrieves tomography data (from a patient, from a sample, etc.).
 + S/he applies several pre-processing routines (available in the TomoPy package) to clean the measurement data.
-+ Then s/he apply the inverse Radon transform (i.e. image reconstruction algorithm) to recover volume images from data.
++ Then s/he applies the inverse Radon transform (i.e. image reconstruction algorithm) to recover volume images from data.
 + The output is stored in a file.

 #### Example-1